Spare Rib: History

 The concept of Women's Liberation is widely misunderstood, feared and ridiculed.
 Many women remain isolated and unhappy.
 We want to publish Spare RIB to try to change this.
 We believe that women's liberation is of vital importance to women now and, intrinsically, to the future of our society.
 Spare RIB will reach out to all women, cutting across material, economic and class barriers, to approach them as individuals in their own right.

 Early articles were linked closely with left-leaning political theories of the time, especially anti-capitalism and the exploitation of women as consumers through fashion.
+During this period, the magazine often published anti-consumerist articles about DIY beauty, fashion, cookery, and crafting.
+Spare Rib was also selective about advertisements in an attempt to remain committed to their feminist ethos even while operating in a capitalist market.

 As the women's movement evolved during the 1970s, the magazine became a forum for debate among members of the different streams that emerged within the movement, such as socialist feminism, radical feminism, lesbian feminism, liberal feminism, and black feminism.
 Spare Rib included contributions from well-known international feminist writers, activists, and theorists, as well as stories about ordinary women in their own words.
 Subjects included the "liberating orgasm", "kitchen sink racism", anorexia, and female genital mutilation.
 The magazine reflected debates about how best to tackle issues such as sexuality and racism.
+Opposition to Spare Rib came from many people, including author Jilly Cooper, who was critical of it in her 1982 book Jolly Marsupial.

 Due to falling subscriptions and low advertising revenue, Spare Rib ceased publication in 1993.